rsoesemann/salesforce-isv-cockpit/README.md

 ## How does it work?

-Managed Packages have an option to send out app errors to an email address defined during Package upload.
-We use this mechanism and let our App receive and parse those emails.
-In combination with the information in the LMA app, we can perfectly assign each incoming error to a customer account, a package, package version, and license.
+Managed Packages have the option to send out app errors to an email address defined during Package upload.
+We use this mechanism to let our app receive and parse those emails.
+In combination with the information in the LMA app, we can perfectly assign each incoming error to a customer account, a package, a package version, and a license.
 But we can do more.
 We also extract information about the type of error and where it occurred.

 All this information is stored in a single Custom Object and can be easily used for reporting and sophisticated support workflows.

-## How can I use and extends this?
+## How can I use and extend this?

-The project was built as a flexible unnamespaced SFDX project.
-The repo contains all the scripts to automatically build dev scratch orgs with the LMA installed and sample data to play with.
+The project was built as a flexible, unnamespaced SFDX project.
+The repo contains all the scripts to build dev scratch automatically orgs with the LMA installed and sample data to play with.

-From there you can either build Unlocked Packages from it or even push it into a Packaging org using the deployMetadata.sh script.
+From there, you can either build Unlocked Packages or push it into a Packaging org using the deployMetadata.sh script.

 Feel free to fork the repo and extend it.
-We would love to get improvements as Pull Request from you.
-Or create issues when you find a problem but don't want to fix it on your own.
+We would love to get improvements as a Pull Request from you.
+Or create issues when you find a problem but don't want to fix it alone.

 ---
-> NOTE: This app has a [younger brother for regular Customer orgs](https://github.com/rsoesemann/salesforce-isv-cockpit) that want to receive, store and proactivly manage their org's error emails in a more professional way.
+> NOTE: This app has a [younger brother for regular Customer orgs](https://github.com/rsoesemann/org-error-inbox) that wants to receive, store, and proactively manage their org's error emails in a more professional way.